CAIDA/corsaro3/docs/corsarotrace-README.md

                           ends up in a single file).

     threads               The number of processing threads to use to receive and write packets.
-Only used when consuming packets from a separate tagger instance.
-If using the tagproviders option (i.e., no
+Only used when processing in "offline" mode (i.e., not consuming
-                          controlsocketname option), this setting will
+                          packets from a separate tagger instance).
+If the controlsocketname option is used, this
-                          be ignored.
+                          setting will be ignored.

     startboundaryts       Ignore all packets that have a timestamp earlier than the Unix timestamp specified for this option.